- Home

 Biosimilars Market Summary

-The global biosimilars market size was estimated at USD 33.92 million in 2024 and is projected to reach USD 151.58 million by 2033, growing at a CAGR of 18.27% from 2025 to 2033.
+The global biosimilars market size was estimated at USD 39.59 billion in 2025 and is projected to reach USD 151.58 billion by 2033, growing at a CAGR of 18.44% from 2026 to 2033.
 The cost-effectiveness of biosimilar drugs and the prevalence of chronic disorders globally are major factors contributing to market growth.

 Key Market Trends & Insights

-- Asia Pacific region is expected to grow at the fastest CAGR of 19.67% over the forecast period.
+- Asia Pacific is expected to grow at the fastest CAGR of 19.84% over the forecast period.

-- By drug class, the monoclonal antibodies (mAbs) segment led the market with the largest revenue share of 44.98% in 2024.
+- By drug class, the monoclonal antibodies (mAbs) segment accounted for the largest revenue share of 44.90% in 2025.

-- By indication, the autoimmune disorders (RA, IBD, psoriasis, and ankylosing spondylitis) segment led the market with the largest revenue share of 39.98% in 2024.
+- By indication, the autoimmune disorders (RA, IBD, psoriasis, ankylosing spondylitis) segment accounted for the largest revenue share of 39.90% in 2025.

-- By end use, the hospitals segment led the market with the largest revenue share of 52.09% in 2024.
+- By end use, the hospitals segment accounted for the largest revenue share of around 52.34% in 2025.

 Market Size & Forecast